 The best range hoods work to clear the air in your kitchen by venting smoke, odors and heat.
 There are different types of range hoods available in a variety of finishes, including models that add style to the basic function of the appliance.

-This guide will help you understand the difference between ducted vs. ductless range hoods and outline other features to help you find the best hood vent for your kitchen.
+This guide will explain the difference between ducted vs. ductless range hoods and outline other features to help you find the best hood vent for your kitchen.

 Range hoods are simply kitchen exhaust fans.
 These kitchen ventilation systems are installed over your stove to draw unpleasant air through a filter and disperse it.

-Some varieties vent smells and hot air outside to remove it from the kitchen.
-Other types recirculate the kitchen atmosphere and therefore take longer to clear the air.
+Some vents exhaust odors and hot air outside to remove it from the kitchen.
+Other types recirculate the kitchen air, which usually takes longer to clear it.